ginglis13/cli-typeracer/README.md

 ### server

 - REST API, thinking that the endpoint is the unique gameid
+  + thinking potentially switching to tcp if this implementation isn't ideal
 - look into `http.NewServeMux()` for routing req
 - or look into this alternative [mux](https://github.com/gorilla/mux#examples) pkg